Charlie's Angels (2000 film): Critical response

 The film received mixed reviews from critics upon release.
-On Rotten Tomatoes, the film has a 68% approval rating based on 146 reviews, with an average rating of 6.20/10.
-The site's critical consensus reads: "Mixing tongue-in-cheek cheesecake with glossy action set pieces, Charlie's Angels is slick and reasonably fun despite its lack of originality".
-On Metacritic, which assigns a weighted average score, it has a score of 52 out of 100 based on reviews from 34 critics, indicating "mixed or average" reviews.
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 34 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 David Edelstein for Slate, wrote, despite expecting to hate the film, he found he loved it, calling it "a charming, hyper-energetic, and wittily self-aware action comedy about gorgeous girls".
 Owen Gleiberman of Entertainment Weekly gave the film a B grade, with particular praise for Cameron Diaz's performance, saying "not just an Angel – that's a star".
 Peter Travers of Rolling Stone called the film a "guilty pleasure" and praised the wire work and fight choreography of Cheung-Yan Yuen.
 Travers was critical of the thin plot but said it is "the film's quirky sense of mischief, which sets it apart" from lesser television to film adaptations.
 Desson Howe of The Washington Post said "the gals are fab.
 And so's the movie".
 He expressed mild disappointment at the men, commenting that Murray is funnier than the role written for him, and that even though Tom Green "does his weirdest best" he is only mildly amusing.
 In Variety, Todd McCarthy wrote of Diaz' performance, "Rarely has a performer conveyed the impression of being so happy to be in a particular movie."

 Roger Ebert of the Chicago Sun-Times called it "a movie without a brain.
 Charlie's Angels is like the trailer for a video game movie, lacking only the video game, and the movie" and gave it half a star out of a possible 4 stars.
 Manohla Dargis wrote: "Of course, it's terrible – but did it have to be this bad?"

 Mick LaSalle of the San Francisco Chronicle called it "an utter debacle" and said the film "makes the show look like the height of creativity, imagination and restraint".
 LaSalle blames director McG comparing the film to a trailer or music video.
 He was also critical of the deliberate decision to make the three women very similar, and says "the Angels' goofiness is a big disappointment, second only to the shocking ineptitude of McG".